omarryhan/spotilities/README.md

 For optimal experience, use the website from your phone.

-To install it as an app, open your browser's menu and click on "Add to homescreen".
-Et voila, now it's an app on your phone.
+To install it as an app, after opening the website, open your browser's menu and click on "Add to homescreen".
+Et voila, it's now an app on your phone.

 ## Features